tenstorrent/tt-metal/docs/source/libraries/tensor.rst

     # create a 1D PyTorch tensor from values in TT Tensor obtained with data() member function
     # and then reshape PyTorch tensor to shape of TT Tensor
+    # This will copy the buffer of tt_lib.tensor.Tensor to create the buffer of torch.Tensor
     py_output = torch.Tensor(tt_output.data()).reshape(tt_output.shape())

+    # Alternatively, torch tensor can be created using `torch.frombuffer` function
+    # This won't make a copy.
+Instead, both torch.Tensor and tt_lib.tensor.Tensor will share the same buffer
+    py_output = torch.frombuffer(tt_output.data(), dtype).reshape(tt_output.shape())